 Artists – Hormazd Narielwalla

 Best known for his paper collages and assemblages, which he makes using antique, vintage, and bespoke tailoring patterns.
 Originally from India, Narielwalla moved to the UK in 2003 to study fashion design.
 His work explores cross-cultural perceptions and the transformative power of clothes in projecting character and identity.
-His works are found in the Albers Foundation, Yale Centre for British Art and TATE, among many others.
+His works are found in the Albers Foundation Library, Yale Centre for British Art, The Hepworth Wakefield Museum and TATE library, among many others.

 Collectors – Liu Yiqian